What to Expect at Your Comprehensive Eye Examination

 WHAT TO BRING

-- All current glasses (even if you wear contacts), including prescription sunglasses, computer glasses, sport glasses, dress glasses, and work glasses.
+- The glasses you usually wear (even if you wear contacts), including prescription sunglasses, computer glasses, sport glasses, dress glasses, and work glasses.

 - If you wear contacts, please bring in your current contact lens boxes if you have them.

 - A list of all medications you currently take, preferably on a clinical summary from your primary care physician.